arangodb/velocypack/API.md

 refers to is actually valid.
 In the above case, the VPack value is owned by the Builder object b, which is still available and valid when Slice object s is created and used.

+`Slice` objects are immutable and cannot be used to modify the underlying VPack value.
+In order to modify an existing `VPack` value, a new value needs to be assembled using a `Builder` or a `Parser` object.

 Iterating over VPack Arrays and Objects